PiotrJustyna/wyvern/README.md

 * default path on the main skewer - the further to the right, the less ideal the scenario
 * deterministic: input A will always produce output B

+## how to use

+You can run wyvern:

+* either directly from the source having build it locally or in a container (see `development-environment`) - preferred if you'd also like to make code modification
+* or in a runtime container (see `runtime environment`) - preferred if you only want to render diagrams

 ## development environment

 The preferred way to work with wyvern is in containers.
 All scripts/commands described below will work directly on your local operating system, but the indended usage is in-container.